Skip to main content

 • Furbearers—bobcat, otter, raccoon, opossum, coyote, beaver, skunk and nutria

-The Florida Fish and Wildlife Conservation Commission does not allow discrimination on the basis of race, color, sex, religion, national origin, age or disability.
-If you believe you have been discriminated against in any program, activity or facility of this agency which receives Federal financial assistance, you should contact/write to:
+The FWC receives financial assistance from the Department of the Interior, U.S. Fish and Wildlife Service.
+The DOI prohibits discrimination on the basis of race, color, national origin, age, sex or disability.
+If you believe you have been discriminated against in any program, activity or facility or need more information, contact: